How Much Does It Cost to Install Vinyl Plank Flooring?

 High-end vinyl planks are more expensive because of how thick they are.
 The thicker the plank and the wear layer are, the sturdier and longer lasting it will be.
 While 5 millimeters is a suitable thickness, 8 millimeters is considered the best.
 Any planks under 3 millimeters should only be used in areas that don’t see much foot traffic.
 It’s recommended that the wear layer be 12 mils (as in a thousandth of an inch) or more.
 For busy homes and high-traffic areas, a thickness of 20 millimeters or thicker is suggested.

 Vinyl plank flooring has either a flexible or rigid core.
 Flexible core vinyl flooring is vulnerable to warping and bending when placed in direct sunlight.
 It needs a level and smooth subfloor to ensure the best installation.

 - Stone plastic composite core (SPC).
-Also called stone polymer composite, SPC costs between $3.50 and $7 per square foot for materials.
+Also called stone polymer composite, SPC costs between $3.50 and over $9 per square foot for materials.
 Many homeowners use SPC to mimic the look of natural stone or wood in their homes.
 It’s suitable for high-traffic areas since it’s so durable.

 Additional Costs and Considerations